mkmksto/.config/nvim/README.md

 - also check folder structure against `projections-nvim.lua` and `telescope`.
 - install your `DAP` adapters and ensure the paths match the locations @ `debugging.lua`

-## Snapshots

-- to create snapshots, type `:PackerSnapshot <name of snap>`
-- `name of snap` can be an absolute path
-- for the sake of simplicity and git tracking, snapshots are saved under `./packer_snaps`, where `.` is the current directory (`~/.config/nvim/`)
-- check the [docs](https://github.com/wbthomason/packer.nvim#custom-initialization) to see how to config packer to use a custon snap directory

 ## Common issues

 - `;5u` appearing when i try to exit a terminal: this happens when you press `Ctrl+Enter` (sometimes i forget that i'm actually holding `ctrl` because of `ctrl+space` zsh autocomplete)